CS2613-WI2023/journal-anikam14/MATLAB.md

 **Introduction**:
  ======
-Racket is a general-purpose programming language that is a dialect of the Lisp programming language.
-It is designed to be a platform for programming language design and implementation, and it provides a rich set of tools and libraries for developing complex software systems.
-In this journal, we will explore the various aspects of Racket programming language from the perspective of the four quadrants of the framework.
+MATLAB is a high-level programming language that is widely used for numerical computation and data analysis.
+It has a simple and intuitive syntax that makes it easy to learn and use.
+It is particularly useful for engineers and scientists who need to perform complex calculations and data analysis.

 **Syntax and Semantics**:
 ======